German church at the center of over 100 coronavirus cases | DW | 14.06.2020

-One man has died after becoming infected with coronavirus at a Pentecost service in the northern city of Bremerhaven.
+A man has died after becoming infected with COVID-19 at a Pentecost service in the northern city of Bremerhaven.
 This isn't the first time a church in Germany has been at the center of an outbreak.

 A cluster of 112 coronavirus infections and one death has been traced to a church in Bremerhaven, a port city in the north of Germany.